Piping/xGUI/README.md

 # Configuring dwm-distrotube

-If you installed dwm-distrotube using the AUR, then the source code can be found in /opt/dwm-distrotube.
+If you installed dwm-distrotube-git using the AUR, then the source code can be found in /opt/dwm-distrotube-git.
 If you downloaded the source and built dwm-distrotube yourself, then the source in the directory that you downloaded.
 The configuration of dwm-distrotube is done by editng the config.h and (re)compiling the source code.

 	sudo make install